-Yes—water based lubricants make intimacy smoother, safer, and more comfortable for most people.
+Yes—water-based lubricants make intimacy smoother, safer, and more comfortable for most people.
 They’re easy to clean, friendly with latex condoms, and widely recommended by U.S. health organizations.
 Here’s what that means for you in practical, no-nonsense terms.

 We’ll define what a lubricant is, explain why your bottle should be a go-to tool, give 10 compelling, research-backed reasons to use it, and close with short, straight-answer FAQs you can act on tonight.